 • Do make sure to purchase adequate full coverage auto insurance, including uninsured motorist coverage in case you are struck by an uninsured driver or the victim of a hit and run;

 • Do not talk or give a statement to the other driver’s insurance company;

 • Don’t attempt to negotiate with the other driver’s insurance company before your medical treatment is completed;

 • Don’t wait months from the date of injury before hiring an attorney, as your right to file claim or lawsuit may be barred; and

 • Don’t wait days or weeks from the time you are injured to seek medical attention.
 Your health comes first and also insurance companies are wary of paying for medical bills if treatment is postponed.

-This is not an exhaustive list, but they are simple steps you can take in order to protect your rights as accident victim.
-Should you or a loved become seriously injured in a Chicago car crash or Chicago truck accident, then call Chicago personal injury lawyer, Aaron J. Bryant, at 312-614-1076 for a free legal consultation.
+This is not an exhaustive list, but they are simple steps you can take in order to protect your rights as an accident victim.
+If you or a loved one has been seriously injured in a Chicago car crash or Chicago truck accident, then call Chicago personal injury lawyer, Aaron J. Bryant, at 312-614-1076 for a free legal consultation.